xeor/arch-install-script/README.md

 WARNING: Check the scripts first.
 They might damage your system.
 When I needed this, the system was clean and I could wipe the partition-table without thinking more about it.

+WARNING 2: I am using my own ssh public key in this setup...
+Make sure you edit them as you want!
+This script bundle will NOT work for you out of the box.

 ## How to use
 Download the scripts from the internet when you have booted the arch installer.